ilios/iliosproject.org/README.md

 For developing locally, we recommend using Docker with the provided Dockerfile.

 ### Requirements
 To use Docker, you will need to have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed on your system, and you will need to add the path to the iliosproject.org codebase (this folder!) to your docker configuration by visiting `Resources -> File Sharing` in your Docker Desktop Settings and adding the path there.
+See below for more info...

 ### Get the code